zachvalenta/jvns.ca/source/_posts/2014-11-17-fun-with-machine-learning-logistic-regression.markdown

   not converging to an optimal set of coefficients?
 When does that happen? (when the data is badly scaled?)
 Is it easy to construct an example where that happens?
+* Are there more ways of thinking about logistic regression that I'm missing here?